ricmua/ros_force_dimension/doc/markdown/installation.md

 # Installation

-Installation of this ROS2 package has been tested with Ubuntu 20.04 and Windows 10.
+Installation of this ROS2 package has been tested with Ubuntu 20.04, 22.04, Windows 10 and Windows 11.

 ## Force Dimension SDK